infobip-community/infobip-api-python-sdk/CONTRIBUTING.md

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to DevRel@infobip.com.

-The following is a set of guidelines for contributing to Infobip's SDKs any other projects, which are hosted in the [Infobip Organisation](https://github.com/infobip-community)  on GitHub.
+The following is a set of guidelines for contributing to Infobip's SDKs or any other projects, which are hosted in the [Infobip Organisation](https://github.com/infobip-community)  on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.